-Duda offers a free SSL certificate for each website, which is in essence, a widespread practice among the site builders and eCommerce platforms.
+Duda offers a free SSL certificate for each website, which is a widespread practice among site builders and e-commerce platforms to confirm site security.
 On top of this, it provides its users with the possibility to do site backups, so if something goes south, they can retrieve an earlier version or state of their site.

 One important security feature is that Duda is GDPR compliant (GDPR stands for General Data Protection Regulation).
 This means that the platform guarantees that Duda clients protect their customers’ personal data gathered on the Duda websites they visit and interact with.

 One downside to the platform is that a Duda website has to be hosted on the Duda hosting platform.
-There’s not an option to run a Duda website anywhere else.
+There’s no option to run a Duda website anywhere else.
 For some users, this may be a limiting factor.

 Stats and Analytics